iamjohnmills/journal/site/pages/canvas-video/markdown.md

 }
 ```

 There are a myriad of complex solutions for image manipulation, and I was quite surprised at how easy and fast this solution turned out to be.
-Using rAF (requestAnimationFrame), I draw each frame of the video, get its pixel data, apply the filter, and redraw to the canvas.
+Using requestAnimationFrame, I draw each frame of the video, get its pixel data, apply the filter, and redraw to the canvas.